-Chicago Auditorium, 1973.
+Psych-rock legend Grace Slick is in the middle of telling us a story.
+It's Chicago Auditorium, 1973.
 Jefferson Airplane are tuning up.
-Their singer, Grace Slick, exchanges banter with her home-town crowd.
+Slick, better known as their singer, exchanges banter with her home-town crowd.
 “I’m getting ready to sing.
 Some guy in the audience shouts: ‘Hey Gracie!
 Take off your chastity belt!’
 I look directly at him and say: ‘Hey, I don’t even wear underpants.’
 I pull my skirt up for a beaver shot, and the audience explodes with laughter.
 I can hear the guys in the band behind me muttering: ‘Oh, Jesus.’”

 The story, like most of the tales that surround the legendary pin-up girl for the Summer of Love, isn’t apocryphal.
 Slick used it to open her autobiography Somebody To Love?
 A Rock And Roll Memoir, one of the funniest accounts of the whole West Coast psychedelic extravaganza ever written.
 “I shaved my legs, but I talked like a truck driver,” she said.
 She was the bohemian who defined a generation in the USA.
 And she had, as Patti Smith has noted, dark violet eyes like Elizabeth Taylor.